Many campers will use gas appliances that do not undergo regular safety checks, like barbecues, stoves,

 - Ideally, never change the fuel container inside your tent;

 - Do it outside and away from naked flames or a hot appliance.
-If you think the appliance, cylinder or cartridge may be leaking, particularly if liquid gas appliance until the container is empty and the gas has dispersed naturally;
+If you think the appliance, cylinder or cartridge may be leaking, particularly if liquid gas starts to spray out, then get everyone away from the appliance until the container is empty and the gas has dispersed naturally;

 - Never throw them on a fire because any gas residue inside could lead to an explosion.